 Recently I attended an event at UCI where Mr. Tomo Mizutani, President of Nitto Tire, delivered an engaging story about his efforts to build Nitto tires into the company it is today.
 I got a lot out of his presentation, and had the chance to talk with him 1 on 1 for a few minutes after his speech.
 This event was coordinated by my friend Sinan Kanatsiz, founder of KCOMM & Chairman of the Internet Marketing Association.
 Sinan organized the event with the UC Irvine Alumni Association.
+Mr. Mizutani’s story of being assigned as the leader of a Nitto Tires, a small operation, in the early 90’s into today generating $500 million in annual sales is inspiring.
+Mr. Mizutani talked about working directly with car enthusiasts that went to UCI about what tires they wanted to be made, and what gaps there were in the market.
+By listening to these car enthusiasts, Tomo was able to fill a void.

 I can relate to this because I consider one of the main roles of my company, ModBargains, is to work with manufacturers and educate them on voids in the market that they can fill.
 It is very difficult for manufacturers to get direct feedback from customers and turn that into new products.
 At ModBargains, we deal with tens of thousands of car enthusiasts.
 Our job is to listen to them, aggregate the data & feedback, and then communicate that to the manufacturers so they can make relevant new products.